OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Introduction

 The 2019 Verizon Data Breach Investigations Report highlights that small businesses are prime targets for cybercriminals, accounting for 43\% of all breaches \cite{verizon_2019_nodate}.
 However, many small businesses are unaware of the cyber risks they face or how to mitigate them.
 Cyber vulnerability assessments can provide a view of their attack surface to address weaknesses before malicious actors can exploit them.
 Comprehensive vulnerability assessments include tasks like controls interviews, physical facility tours, and internal network scanning \cite{noauthor_nist_2020}.
 However, these require technical expertise and time to execute.
 Even if the small business has an IT staff member, they are often overwhelmed with tasks and lack specific training in cybersecurity.

-Cybersecurity clinics, in which students gain valuable hands-on experience while providing free vulnerability assessments to local organizations, offer a potential solution \cite{consortium_nodate}.
+Cybersecurity clinics offer a potential solution \cite{consortium_nodate}.
+They provide essential cybersecurity services to community organizations — including small businesses, nonprofits, and local governments — while giving students real-world experience.
+Modeled after legal and medical school clinics, these programs are typically housed at colleges and universities under the direction of clinical professors \cite{clinic_uc_nodate}.
+Students from diverse backgrounds and disciplines receive training to offer free vulnerability assessments and cybersecurity assistance to clients who may lack the resources to secure these services otherwise \cite{consortium_nodate}.
+This model not only offers a valuable skills-based learning environment for students but also strengthens the cybersecurity resilience of communities.
 The cybersecurity clinic model has recently seen exponential growth thanks to support from private charities, government, and industry \cite{lederman_latest_nodate}.
-One consortium of cyber clinics reports 880 students participating in cybersecurity training and assisting at least 83 public interest organizations across U.S. \cite{srispens_university_2024}.

 However, these clinics also face scalability challenges.
 Training a diverse group of students to conduct high-quality vulnerability assessments is time-consuming and resource-intensive.
 Even for trained students, a single investigation can take months.
 Further, some components of vulnerability assessments, such as controls interviews and facility tours, require significant time investments from clients.

-In this paper, we propose the concept of an \textit{OSINT Clinic} to address the scalability challenges of cyber clinics.
+In this paper, we propose the concept of an \textit{OSINT Clinic}, where students can learn and apply OSINT skills in a real-world context to address the scalability challenges of cybersecurity clinics.
 Open Source Intelligence, or OSINT, refers to investigations that rely entirely on publicly available data.
 In a cybersecurity context, OSINT tasks include attack surface mapping for identifying all publicly accessible digital assets such as websites, servers, webcams, and social media accounts, as well as their vulnerabilities; brand monitoring for examining review sites and social media for mentions of the businesses, including negative rumors and disinformation campaigns; and breach data discovery for finding leaked credentials on the dark web or other sources \cite{hayes_open-source_2018, tabatabaei2017osint, browne_systematic_2024}.
 While comprehensive vulnerability assessments sometimes include an OSINT component, cyber clinics rarely, if ever, focus on OSINT.